 Be aware that some overseas beacons are not compatible with the Australian system.
 The safest way to avoid this problem is to purchase your PLB from a reputable Australian retailer, but if you wish to purchase internationally you must ensure the unit you are purchasing is compatible with the Australian system.
 Further information on this issue can be found here.

 See the Australian Maritime Services Authority website for a more detailed information about the system and how to use it.

-If you own a PLB ensure that is is registered and on every remote trip register your intentions here.
+If you own a PLB, ensure it is registered, and on every remote trip register your trip intentions here.